Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • Digital signature: Allows key exchange only when a digital signature protects the key.

-8. From the Hash algorithm drop-down list, select SHA-2, the highest level of security that the connecting devices support.
+Hash algorithm Select SHA-2, the highest level of security that the connecting devices support.

-10. In the Root Certificate pop-up window, select the profile created earlier (see the Creating a Trusted Certificate Profile – SecureW2 Intermediate CA section).
+11. In the Root Certificate pop-up window, select the profile created earlier (see the Exporting the SecureW2 Root, Intermediate, and RADIUS CA section).

-12. Under the Extended key usage section, add values for the certificate’s intended purpose.
-In most cases, the certificate requires client authentication for the user to be able to authenticate to a server.
+13. Under the Extended key usage section, add values for the certificate’s intended purpose.
+In most cases, the certificate requires client authentication for the user to authenticate to a server.

-14. In the SCEP Server URLs field, enter the Endpoint URI generated from the JoinNow Management Portal (see the Creating an Intune CA IdP section).
+15. In the SCEP Server URLs field, enter the Endpoint URI generated from the JoinNow Management Portal (see the Creating an Intune CA IDP section).

-16. Assign the profile to appropriate Groups and Rules, review it, and click Create.
+17. Assign the profile to the appropriate Groups and Rules, review it, and click Create.

 Wi-Fi Profile for Secure SSID Configuration